alindeman/upgradingtorails4/text/03_deprecations_and_removed_features.markdown

-# Deprecations & Removed Features
+# Deprecations and Removed Features